turingschool/tracker-crm-fe/README.md

 ```
 ^ By wrapping the whole $\text{\color{#7EE787}<App />}$ component in the $\text{\color{#D2A8FF}UserLoggedContextProvider}$ component we can utilizing the context in anything that App returns.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All this, heady theory stuff aside, structuring our context this way is what allows us to do one import and one line of code to get access to the user data and the session token.
-Please, if this has not cleared things up or if it could be explained better; message Charles and I'll get right on it!
+Please, if this has not cleared things up or if it could be explained better feel free to edit this README as necessary!
 </br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also if you have read this whole explaination; you're a beast!